How To Replace a Lost or Missing Car Title

 How to replace a car title

-In general, you’ll need to show proof of ownership and your car’s VIN at your local DMV to replace a lost or missing car title.
+In general, you’ll need to show proof of ownership and your car’s VIN at your local DMV to replace a lost or stolen car title.
 You’ll also need a method of payment to cover the fee.

 Now, if you’re starting to sweat because you can’t find your title—which is legal proof you own the car—grab a handkerchief and towel yourself off.
 You can use documents for a prior loan on the vehicle, for instance, to prove you own the car.